 Traditionally a Zavarka Russian Tea Recipe (заварка) was made using a Russian samovar, which is an early version of a Russian style brass tea kettle.
-Samovar translates to self boil which traditionally the water was heated from coal or charcoal, with the zavarka tea concentrate brewed on top in a small teapot.
+Samovar translates to self boil which traditionally the water was heated from coal or charcoal.
+The zavarka tea concentrate brewed on top in a small teapot.
 Obviously there are now electric versions of a samovar, and the regular tea kettle.
 But the process for making Russian Tea Zavarka is the same.

-What makes this Zavarka Russian Tea Recipe (заварка)f different from the English tradition of drinking tea?
-The zavarka is the strong tea concentrate made with loose leaf tea, which is diluted with kipyatok (кипяток).
+What makes this Zavarka Russian Tea Recipe (заварка) different from the English tradition of drinking tea?
+The zavarka is the strong tea concentrate made with loose leaf tea .
+It’s then diluted with kipyatok (кипяток) which is boiling hot water.
 The dilution allows the drinker to control the strength of their tea.
 Fill about a quarter of your cup with the Russian Tea Zavarka brew, and top up the rest with hot water (kipyatok).
 Adjust according to your taste.

 Russians love drinking tea, and consume 3 pounds of tea per person a year!
 That is a lot of tea leaves!
 Drinking tea is a very social Russian thing to do.
-You invite people over for tea (чай), and sit, talk and drink tea for hours usually while eating baked sweets (сдобное) with jam.
-Making Russian Tea Zavarka ensures the tea concentrate keeps getting topped up with more kipyatok, so the tea and conversation goes a long way.
+You invite people over for tea (чай), and sit, talk and drink tea for hours.
+Usually while eating baked sweets (сдобное) with jam.
+Making Russian Tea Zavarka ensures the tea concentrate keeps getting topped up with more kipyatok.
+The tea and conversation goes a long way.

 Zavarka is a very concentrated strong brew, and shouldn’t be drunk without dilution.
 I’m sure the amount of caffeine would definitely send your heart racing.
 Always use a quality loose leaf tea, instead of tea bag (which are considered floor sweepings from the tea factory).
 The quality and flavour of loose leaf tea is superior, and I find doesn’t get bitter from the tannins the longer it sits.